opsschool/curriculum/package_management_101.rst

 RPM and yum (RedHat, CentOS, Fedora, Scientific Linux)
 ======================================================

-In the following examples, we will be using the package ``dstat`` in our examples.
+In the following examples, we will be using the package ``dstat``.
 The process however applies to any software you may want to install.

 Yum provides a wrapper around RPM, which can be used to search for, and install